luizlf/h2o_dai_py_scoring_mlflow/README.md

   - Add a robust `fileno()` shim for the wrapped stdout/stderr that some native libs expect.
 - The pyfunc wrapper defers importing the Driverless Scorer until `predict()` and patches streams before import, preventing `'StreamToLogger' object has no attribute 'fileno'`.
 - During logging, the helper temporarily sets `MLFLOW_VALIDATE_SERVING_INPUT=false` to avoid strict validation issues when attaching input examples; the original value is restored afterwards.
 See `src/h2o_dai_py_scoring_mlflow/mlflow_driverless/deployment.py:798`.
+- The generated conda env includes `libmagic` and hard‑pins `libopenblas=0.3.30` (override with `H2O_DAI_MLFLOW_OPENBLAS_VERSION`) plus `libgfortran`/`libgcc-ng` to stabilize BLAS loading in Serving.
+- We force installing `psutil` from PyPI (pip) in the model environment to avoid the limited conda `psutil` variant that can miss `RLIM_INFINITY`.
+You can override the version with `H2O_DAI_MLFLOW_PSUTIL_VERSION`.
 - Input/output examples and signature:
+  - On MLflow >= 2.20.0, the PythonModel uses the `TypeFromExample` type hint and your input example for validation and signature inference.
+In this mode, we do not pass `signature` explicitly (per docs) and rely on hints + example.
-  - Input schema is derived from the scoring pipeline itself (typed columns parsed from `example.py`), falling back to `training_data_column_stats.json`, and finally to any provided input example.
+  - On older MLflow, we attach an explicit `ModelSignature` derived from the scoring pipeline (typed columns parsed from `example.py`, fallback to `training_data_column_stats.json`).
+If you pass examples, output schema is inferred or falls back to the target column.
-  - If you pass example dataframes/paths, they are logged; output schema is inferred when an output example is provided, otherwise the target column is inferred from the experiment summary (fallback: a numeric `prediction`).
-  - This explicit signature enables MLflow input validation without relying on function type hints.

 Under the hood the logger will either: